 The museum is housed in Lake Oswego’s oldest house that is open to the public!
 It’s located at 40 Wilbur Street, Lake Oswego, OR 97034 in the Old Town Neighborhood.
-Museum hours are Tuesdays and Thursdays and the first Saturday of every month from 1:00 pm to 4:00 pm unless one of these regularly scheduled days falls on a holiday.
-It is also open by appointment for school classes and other group tours, and as a meeting place for local organizations.
+Museum hours are Saturdays from 11:00 am to 3:00 pm unless one of these regularly scheduled days falls on a holiday.
+It is also open by appointment for school classes, other group tours, and as a meeting place for local organizations.

 About the Building

 The 1880s cottage is the last remaining, intact residence from Lake Oswego’s iron era and the last iron company worker’s cottage remaining west of the Rockies.
 It is on the National Register of Historic Places and the City of Lake Oswego’s Landmark Designation List.
 It is one of seven sites on the Oswego Iron Heritage Trail.

 The cottage was built using box construction, a technique used primarily for temporary buildings.
 There are no studs—planks were nailed to header and footer boards and the structure rests on piers.
 Inside the front door, a section of the wall has been left visible so visitors can view the construction of interior walls.

 The Society leases the building from the City of Lake Oswego.
 We don’t receive any funds from the City to operate this facility.

 1867–2017 Oregon’s Iron Jubilee: Celebrating the First Iron Furnace on the Pacific Coast

 The museum’s permanent exhibit entitled 1867–2017 Oregon’s Iron Jubilee: Celebrating the First Iron Furnace on the Pacific Coast was curated by historian Susanna Kuo and designed by Corinna Campbell-Sack.